 soteria-demo-jaxrs and one with a custom login form using Java EE MVC - Ozark:

-The MVC demo has, as of today, already 21 at GitHub - without any big action from my side, just one tweet.
+The MVC demo has, as of today, already 21 :star: at GitHub - without any big action from my side, just one tweet.
 I’m surprised.

 Hey community - you are awesome!
 Thanks so much!